 The OnePlus 7T also had a new design that made it stand apart from the retread looks of the OnePlus 7T Pro.
 The 7T Pro felt like an afterthought, and it just didn’t offer enough to differentiate it from the OnePlus 7 Pro or OnePlus 7T.

-This year is different.
+However, 2020 was different.
 Although the OnePlus 8 and OnePlus 8 Pro share similar designs and core specs, several features might make you pick the OnePlus 8 Pro over the standard OnePlus 8.

 This is Android Authority’s OnePlus 8 Pro review.